 10/24/2015: Greetings!
 This is Isabella from the future…oooOoooOooo…and I've become annoyingly militant about typos in my old age, so I'm revisiting this story to do a little bit of a clean-up.
 No content changes, I promise.
 I'm just tired of being tormented by the thought of all these unnecessary semi-colons and confused homophones while I'm trying to sleep at night.

 "I can't take this.
 I'm going to get another cup of coffee."

-Looking around at the scene, Melena shrugged carelessly.
+Observing the same scene, Melena shrugged.
 "You know what?
 We made it here and Elphaba should be grateful for that.
-Being normal was not part of the offer."
-She started walking away and turned back to face them about ten steps later.
-She squinted and pursed her lips, flashing them the "I'm watching you" sign before starting on her way again.
-As she wandered away, she paid no mind to the glowers she got from the mothers of the other families.
-She might have been the only one in jeans and sneakers, but she was also the most comfortable.
+Being normal was not part of the bargain."
+She started on her way and turned back to face them about fifteen steps later, flashing them the I'm watching you sign before continuing on.

 "You're so jelly!"

 "Mom loves you more!"